marcusmchale/algrow/README.md

         3.1 RGR is calculated as the slope of a linear fit in log area values (over defined period) 3.2 Rigures and reports are prepared

-# Todo
+# To explore
-  - Add scale determination window to calibration steps
+ - consider how the alpha parameter can allows for multiple disconnected regions to be considered.
+   - assumes similar density in clouds but this is expected from SLIC

 # To consider

   - Process image filename during loading to provide date time block etc. rather than during analysis
     - not necessary until writing out but would make more sense for this to be part of the loaded image.
   - Consider alternative grid finding methods to reduce layout parameters